Ashoka Canada Team

 Founder/President, Roots of Empathy

-Mary is also the founder of Canada's first and largest school-based Parenting and Family Literacy Centres, which she initiated in 1981.
-They have become public policy in Ontario, with hundreds of schools involved.
-They have been used as a best practice model internationally.
-The Nelson Mandela Children's Foundation brought Ms. Gordon to South Africa to share her parenting expertise.
+Ms Gordon is also the founder of Canada's first and largest school-based Parenting and Family Literacy Centres, which she initiated in 1981.
+They have become public policy and have been used as a best practice model internationally.
+Ms Gordon speaks and consults to governments, educational organizations, and public institutions.
+In the late 90’s The Nelson Mandela Children's Foundation brought Ms Gordon to South Africa to share her parenting expertise.
+Ms Gordon has also presented to the World Health Organization, Organization for Economic Co-operation and Development, and the United Nations, among others.

-Mary has twice had dialogues with His Holiness the Dalai Lama: First in 2006, at the Vancouver Dialogues, and then in 2008, in Seattle, Washington, as part of the Seeds of Compassion event.
-The Dalai Lama expressed that programs like Roots of Empathy will build world peace.
+As a leading expert on empathy, Ms Gordon has had several dialogues with His Holiness the Dalai Lama.
+The Dalai Lama has expressed that programs like Roots of Empathy will build world peace.

 Edward J. Waitzer (Former Treasurer)